SteveMacenski/slam_toolbox/README.md

 `map_update_interval` - Interval to update the 2D occupancy map for other applications / visualization

+`enable_interactive_mode` - Whether or not to allow for interactive mode to be enabled.
+Interactive mode will retain a cache of laser scans mapped to their ID for visualization in interactive mode.
+As a result the memory for the process will increase.
+This is manually disabled in localization and lifelong modes since they would increase the memory utilization over time.
+Valid for either mapping or continued mapping modes.

 `resolution` - Resolution of the 2D occupancy map to generate

 `max_laser_range` - Maximum laser range to use for 2D occupancy map rastering